kodadot/kodadot.github.io/docs/README.md

 ---
 ## VueJS dashboard for Polkadot and Substrate

-This is a collection of Vue.js libraries, utlities and classes that allows for easier use of the Polkadot JS infrastructure inside your apps.
+This is a collection of Vue.js libraries, utlities and classes that allows for easier use of the Polkadot JS infrastructure inside your apps from Vue apps.

 <img style="float: right" src="./assets/img/KodaDot_logo_843x843.png" width="200" alt="KodaDot logo" />